-To do this Do this Add a real-time effect to a MIDI track, audio track or bus Right-click in the effects bin of the track or bus you want to add the effect to, and select an effect from the popup menu.
-Change the order in which effects are used In the Track view, drag an effect left or right in the effects bin.
-In the Console view, drag an effect up or down in the effects bin.
-Edit an effect's parameters Double-click on the effect to open the effect's dialog box.
-Move an effect to a different bin Drag the effect to another effects bin.
-Copy an effect to a different bin Hold down the Ctrl key and drag the effect to another effects bin.
+To do this Do this Add a real-time effect to a MIDI track, audio track, synth track or bus.
+Right-click in the FX bin of the track or bus you want to add the effect to, and select an effect from the popup menu.
+Change the order in which effects are used.
+Drag an effect up or down in the FX bin.
+Edit an effect's parameters.
+Double-click on the effect to open the effect's dialog box.
+Move an effect to a different bin.
+Drag the effect to another effects bin.
+Copy an effect to a different bin.
+Hold down the Ctrl key and drag the effect to another effects bin.
+Delete an effect.
+Right-click the name of the effect, and choose Delete from the popup menu.
+Use a preset.
+See "Presets" on page 389 for more information.

-When you place an effect in the patch point, an abbreviated name is used to describe the effect.
+When you place an effect in an FX bin, an abbreviated name is used to describe the effect.
 Sometimes the limited space makes it impossible to identify the effect.
 If this occurs, simply rest the cursor over the effect for a second or two, and a tooltip will pop up to display the full name of the effect.